Best Electrician Schools in Connecticut

 If you’re starting from scratch, the best move is to enroll in a Connecticut-approved electrical school or join a registered apprenticeship right away.
 The sooner you get into a program, the sooner you can start earning hours toward your license.

-Contact the programs listed here to compare costs, schedules, and placement rates.
+Contact the programs listed here to compare costs, schedules, and outcomes data.
 Once you commit, treat your training like a job.
 In a few years, you’ll have the skills, experience, and license needed to build a solid, dependable career in the electrical trade.

 Sources: